outmoded/university/README.md

 [view assignment3 solution source](https://github.com/hapijs/university/tree/v1.0.3)<br/>

 #### Credits
 Assignment is from [original assignment3](https://github.com/hapijs/university/issues/79) and discussion related to it.
 The author was [@hueniverse](https://github.com/hueniverse).
 Original code for the solution was written by [idanwe](https://github.com/idanwe).
 See: [PR](https://github.com/hapijs/university/pull/85) for original source code for solution.
+The `.travis.yml` file is from the [hapi](https://github.com/hapijs/hapi) project.

 ### [Assignment4] Use `server.app` properties